shutter-network/rolling-shutter/docs/spec.md

 #### DecryptionKey

-Keypers broadcas the decryption key when they managed to aggregate it from the corresponding shares they have received.
+Keypers broadcast the decryption key when they managed to aggregate it from the corresponding shares they have received.

 Topic: `decryptionKey`